SteGreig/livestyled/src/docs-general/wordpress/acf-pro.md

 Never under any circumstances change fields on staging or production.
 The fields must always be synced from dev using the JSON files so that they are managed within version control.

+You'll need to sync (from within the custom fields menus) the fields after you have set up the site.

 ## Keep it tidy
 The backend / dashboard should remain tidy for the end user so take advantage of the layout options ACF offers.